utopia-foss/utopia/doc/guides/greenhorn-guide.rst

 Well done!
 You are now on your own development branch. 🎉

+In the `How-to-build-a-model Guide <how-to-build-a-model>` you learn how to use the models that already exist in utopia, so you don't have to start your model implementation from scratch.

 Remove *WIP*\ : The "this should be merged into the master!" phase
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^